mamariomiamo/docu-trial/docs/hardware/UAV-platform/Multirotor-overview.md

 Check the baudrate of TELEM2 on QGroundControl by searching the parameter _SER_TEL2_BAUD_.
 :::

-#### 5. Check the connection between PX4 and Jetson Xavier
+#### 7. Check the connection between PX4 and Jetson Xavier

-5.1.
+7.1.
 Connect RX, TX and GND pin on Jetson Xavier to TELEM2 on PX4

 :::note
 Pin configuration of TELEM2 on PX4 (from left to right) is 5V, RX, TX, CTS, RTS, GND.
 :::

-5.2.
+7.2.
 Boot up PX4 and check if anything shows up on the Minicom on Jetson Xavier

-#### 6. Run px4.launch file
+#### 8. Run px4.launch file

-6.1.
-IN px4.launch file, make sure fcu_url is modified as stated in step 5
+8.1.
+In px4.launch file, make sure fcu_url is modified as stated in step 5

-6.2.
-Change gcs_url into "udp://ip_address"
+8.2.
+Change gcs_url into "udp://@ip_address"

 >The IP address inserted is the IP address of the computer where QGroundControl will run on.
 Therefore, when px4.launch file runs, the QGroundControl will be automatically connected to the pixhawk.

-6.3.
+8.3.
 Run the following command in terminal
 ```
 $ roslaunch mavros px4.launch
 ```